Speek-App/Speek/doc/protocol.md

 ```
 0                   The Ricochet <= 1.0.x protocol
 1                   The Ricochet >= 1.1.x protocol
-3                   This document (The Ricochet 3.x.x protocol)
+3                   This document (The Speek 3.x.x protocol)
 ```

 If the negotiation is successful, the connection can be immediately used to